 This post is of my hike across the island that started 10 days ago.
-I was doing social distancing with a maximum effort.
 I loved the trip but the return to society was a ruff one.
+The day I got back to a hot shower was day 1 of the lockdown.
 Today is 19th of March.
 I'm packing my bags and preparing to find my way to Finland.

 The first night was quite uncomfortable.
 I found a perfect looking sand dune next to the cliffs.
 There was a slight chance of getting hit by a loose rock but the location was the best in the bay and it was getting dark quite fast.